mirmeep/blog.arthub.studio/content/blog/artists-block.md

 ---
-title: "Artists Block"
+title: "Artist's Block"
 date: 2024-03-29T11:14:32-07:00
 image: "images/blog/ForArtists/block100.jpg"
 feature_image: "images/blog/ForArtists/block200.jpg"
 category: "For Artists"
-author: "Miranda Peak"
+author: "Miranda Peak & Brooke Schutz"
 artist: "[Artist name]"
 website: "[Artist website]"
 titleWebsite: "[Website name]"
 draft: false
 ---
+#### Have Artist's Block?

-Are you someone who’s looking to create, but is stuck?
-In the middle of a piece or itching to start one, but don’t know where to begin?
+*Are you someone who’s looking to create, but don’t know where to begin?
+In the middle of a piece, but don’t know how to continue?
+Do you just feel stuck?*

-NONE TO WORRY!
+**NONE TO WORRY!**

-Here, at Art Hub Studio, we care about the success of caring, passionate artists.
-We want to see you succeed and excel in your skill and to help get your work out in the world.
+*Artist's block happens to everyone.
+This post will give you the tools to break through the wall.*

 #### What is Artist’s block?

-Artist’s block is when your motivation and creative juices have been fully wrung.
-Last week, you may have had amazing, groundbreaking ideas, but now you are left scratching your head, not sure where those ideas went.
+Artist’s block is when your motivation is lost and your creativity runs dry.
+Last week, you may have had amazing, groundbreaking ideas, but now you are left scratching your head, unsure of where those ideas went or how to pursue them.

 This is a normal barrier that occurs in the majority of artists.

-#### How do I overcome Artist’s block?
+How do I overcome Artist’s block?

 Everyone is different.
-There is a ton of advice given online, which answers this specific question, but the greatest piece of advice that is overlooked is…
+There's a ton of advice given Online, but have you ever asked yourself "when's the last time I've had a break?"

+Burn out is a real killer.
+Staring at something for so long sends you into a spiraling pit of chaos, disharmony, and entropy.

-GIVE YOURSELF TIME!
-AND REST!
+GIVE YOURSELF TIME AND REST!

-You may have been creating art for years at this point.
-Of course, you’d get burnt out eventually.
-Everyone does.
 Step away from the easel and come back later.
 Your paint brush isn’t going anywhere.
-Besides, if you’re already selling through us, we already have all these prints of yours to sell.

-#### But I already took a break and feel well rested.
-What do I do now?
+Sometimes leaving a project for some needed rest and relaxation can renew your perspective and give you a clearer path to success.

+#### Alright, now that you're rested...

-Still stuck?
-Maybe you have to revisit the basics again.
+1. Revisit the basics again.
 Copy the old masters like you did in school.
+Practice figure drawing and still life.
+Sometimes seeing where you came from can ground you, and remind you,why you're doing this project in the first place.

-Practice figure drawing and still lifes.
-Study and analyze art, keeping a journal as you go along, documenting any and all artist processes you have come across.
-Maybe you have to try out new styles or new mediums.
-Experiment while having fun at the same time.
+2. Study and analyze art, keeping a journal as you go along.
+Document any and all observations.
+Seeing how others portray art gives you perspective.
+When reviewing art, be subjective.
+What makes their art good and bad?
+It'll help shape and define your personal style.

-Not everything you create has to be sold through us.
-We understand if you need some time to recuperate your art.

-Talk to us if you want some human-to-human contact, someone to bounce off your ideas to.
+3. Experiment.
+Maybe you have to try out new styles, techniques, or mediums.
+Experimenting can teach you through a fun and practical approach.

+4. Get an outside opinion.
+Constructive criticism from peers can shine a light on something you haven't thought about before.

-GOOD LUCK!
+#### GOOD LUCK!